Imposter syndrome refers to the internal experience of believing you are not as competent as others perceive you to be.

 Lastly, own your success.
 You didn’t get to where you are by accident; you put in the effort, and you deserve the wins.
 Start taking small, deliberate actions every day to reinforce your confidence and remind yourself that you’re capable.

-Helping someone who’s feeling like a fraud starts with making them realize they’re not alone.
+Helping someone struggling with thoughts and feeling like a fraud starts with making them realize they’re not alone.

 The first step is to listen without judgment—just let them vent.
 Then, validate their feelings by acknowledging that it’s normal to doubt yourself sometimes, but it doesn’t define your worth or abilities.